merryskac/PlayAPI/README.md

 Make sure this port is clear.
 You can try with your browser, or Postman App, or terminal using curl.

+10. Once the program is running, this program automatically insert a document of data to the database if you don't have the same database. so, if you do (example) ```GET /play/thumbnail``` for the first time, even you have not insert any data yet, you will get document as a response.

 P.S.
 I hope this instruction is clear, and hopefully I can get max Grade for this mid term in this GIGIH 3.0 Program ✌